xLightsSequencer/xLights/README.txt

    -- bug (dkulp)   Fix prompt of modified sequence when closing an unmodified sequence -- bug (gil)     Fix import of Superstar Spirals spin direction.
    -- bug (gil)     Fix PolyLine when controller is position is right.
-   -- bug (keithsw) Fix seven segment bitmap
+   -- bug (keith)   Fix seven segment bitmap
-   -- bug (keithsw) Fix video export of model for non matrices -- enh (keithsw) Add value curve user definable presets 2016.46  Aug 17, 2016
+   -- bug (keith)   Fix video export of model for non matrices -- enh (keith)   Add value curve user definable presets 2016.46  Aug 17, 2016
    -- enh (dkulp)   Add SubModels for defining effects for specific parts of a model -- bug (dkulp)   Check for invalid models before adding the models associated with the current view so those models can be selected for mapping